San Lucas, filter coffee from Mexico

 All our coffees are sold as whole beans.

-How we prepare the coffee
+How we brew this coffee

 David developed and optimized the recipe using the Hario Switch and the following equipment:

-Water: total hardness 3°dH , alkalinity 1.5°dH
+Water: Total hardness 3°dH , alkalinity 1.5°dH

 Grinder: Kinu M47 Classic